Thank you, you have successfully signed up for our mailing list(s).

 HEAVY DUTY RUSSIANS ARE LOBBING CANNONBALLS INTO THE HEALTH CLUBS OF NORTH AMERICA.

 In training rooms across the land, from urban fitness centres to basement gyms, strength-training addicts are bulking up with the latest fitness toy: kettlebells.
 Best described as cannonballs with handles, these steel and epoxy spheres originated in Russia as the muscle-building tool of choice for Red Army soldiers and athletes.
 Today "KB" workouts, which produce particularly impressive gains in the legs, hips and shoulders, are all the rage in North America.
 The credit goes to Pavel Tsatsouline, who was a special forces trainer back in the USSR and is now a fitness guru.
-This Russian Mr. T. has come out with several books, along wit the requisite videos and Website (www.dragondoor.com) to promote the kettlebell program.
+This Russian Mr. T. has come out with several kettlebell books, along with the requisite videos and Website (www.dragondoor.com) to promote the kettlebell program.
 As Pavel likes to say, if it's good enough for comrade Ivan, it's good enough for your average North American Joe (or Josephine - lighter versions of kettlebells are also available for women).

 From Russia, With Tough Love